cardfaux/DYODE-TEST-THEME/README.md

     - I made a section called homepage-editable-text.liquid, There is two main parts to this file.
       - `<h1>{{ section.settings.section_text }}</h1>`
       - `“settings” : [ { "type": "text", "id": "section_text", "label": "test section text" } ]`
-      - the section.settings is getting the access to the ID in the settings object.
+      - the section.settings is getting the access to the ID in the settings for that section file.
 2. How would you add the collection featured image as a banner on the collection liquid template?
     - I made a new collection.dyode.json file and a new section/dyode-featured-banner.liquid file and assigned that new collection template to a collection, inside that new collection template the featured image can be accessed with `{{ collection.image | image_url }}`, you can also access the first image of the first product in that collection if a featured image isn’t provided.
+That image can be added for that collection template in the shopify admin area.
 3. Using liquid code and HTML, create a simple pagination container, "< 1 2 ...
 5 >".
-    - I was confused on what you wanted out of this, so I just paginated the collection by 1 product to show the pagination buttons.
+    - I just paginated the collection by 1 product to show the pagination buttons.
       - `{% paginate collection.products by 1 %} {% for product in collection.products %} {{product.title}} {{product.featured_image}} etc...... {% endfor %} {% endpaginate %}`
 4. Using liquid code, access the product named "Blue T-Shirt".
 Store the id, title, handle, price, url, and image in variables.
     - ` {% assign product = all_products.blue-t-shirt %}`